guusbeckett/trein-pebble/README.md

 ### Building from Source

 This is a Pebble SDK 3 project.
-To build:
+First install the [Pebble SDK](https://developer.repebble.com/sdk/) To build:

 ```bash
 pebble build